 Good leaders honestly know and feel that their business would not survive without the work and commitment of their people.
 This knowledge should be reflected in every policy, practice, principle and action that the leaders demonstrate.
 Sincere appreciation drives creativity, productivity and willingness to operate at the highest performance levels.
 Never praise just for the sake of praising.
 It is obvious to everyone, and you lessen the impact.

 Recognition programs need to have a fair process, contain fair outcomes, treat employees fairly (recipients and observers), and to provide fair explanation for each case (reasonableness, candor, thoroughness and timeliness).

 Recognition loses its power and value if it is perceived as inequitable and inconsistently applied.
 Most recognition programs make management solely responsible for the initiation of recognition, and many managers simply don’t notice good work.
 Everyone in the workplace makes a contribution and each individual should have an equal opportunity to receive recognition.
 An organization should list the behaviors and activities that best serve achieving its business goals, then give everyone the responsibility of initiating recognition when these behaviors or activities occur.

-Even better is for organizations to set up a program enabling employees to recognize each other in appropriate ways for achievements in the workplace.
+Even better is for organizations to set up a program enabling employees to recognize each other in appropriate ways that create memorable employee recognition.

 The more time that passes between excellent performance and recognition, the lower the impact of the recognition.
 Immediately is never too soon.
 Immediate recognition is critical because:

 - It ensures recognition is not overlooked or forgotten.

 - The act worthy of recognition is still clear in the minds of the giver and the receiver.